Xaviju/my-linux-config/README.md

 # Linux: from zero to front-end ready

 ## Introduction
-The goal of this repository is mainly oriented to keep detailed and updated instructions on what and how to install **my optimal minimum required linux system for front-end development**.
+The purpose of this repository is to keep detailed and updated instructions on what and how to install **my optimal minimum required linux system for front-end development**.
 It is also aimed to all the users which are interested in using linux, but feel insecure because all the myths about the Linux complexity

 ## Operating system